petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 - Retry your failed builds in a less concurrent manner.
 - If the current Azure Container Instances limits for your subscription are too low to support your image-building scenarios, you can request an increase in your [Azure Container Instances quota](../../container-instances/container-instances-resource-and-quota-limits.md#next-steps).

-### Isolated Image Builds feature is causing a failure
+### Isolated Image Builds feature causes a failure

 #### Error